frozen blueberry treats

 Blueberries are an excellent fruit for dogs and a safe food to give them.
 Low in calories, rich in antioxidants, high in fiber and vitamin C they make a great natural treat.

-Fresh, frozen, mashed or baked, blueberries are a delicious addition to your dog's diet.
+Fresh, frozen, mashed or baked, blueberries are a delicious addition to your dog’s diet.
+Check out our collection of blueberry dog treat recipes too!

 Greek yogurt is a good source of protein and calcuim for dogs and has a lower lactose content than natural yogurt, making it easier to digest.